Magic Mind: From under $1M to over $50M run-rate in 5 years

 - -Creators quoting $30K closed at under $500 — thousands of times

-- -800 average new deals per month, each manually negotiated
+- -800 average new collaborations per month, each manually negotiated

 Full team workshop - 18 people seated with colorful mountain mural behind them